kanakomaki/ai-scientist-bluecarbon-strategy/README.md

 - GraphDB: NetworkX for stakeholder modeling

 ## Author
 Developed by Kanae Komaki (May 2025) based on [AI Scientist-V2 repository](https://github.com/SakanaAI/AI-Scientist-v2).
+The author is specically interested in the science & social intersectional problem solving with AI.